New incoming students are required to:

 INTERNATIONAL STUDENTS and/or non-US Citizens: Vaccines are required as noted above.
 Additionally, these students are required to have a Tuberculin (TB) skin test or blood test for TB* with a negative result within the 12 months preceding the first day of classes (chest x-ray required if test is positive).
 The TB skin test or blood test for TB* must be performed in a United States facility.
 Please note: ECU Student Health Services only administers the blood test for TB* for enrollment requirements.

-*QuantiFERON®-TB Gold (QFT-G; Cellestis, Ltd., Carnegie, Australia) is a FDA approved blood test for the detection of tuberculosis (TB) infection.
+*QuantiFERON®-TB Gold (QFT-G; Cellestis, Ltd., Carnegie, Australia) and T-Spot® are FDA approved blood tests for the detection of tuberculosis (TB) infection.

 If students do not meet immunization requirements,